 There are experts that stand for the opposite.

-I think every business tries Facebook ads, fails at it and then blames the platform.
-People just suck at making Facebook ads work for them”.
+I think every online business tries Facebook ads, fails at it and then blames the platform.
+People just suck at making Facebook ads work for them.

 If these words inspire you to experiment with Facebook advertising, please read the full guide on Facebook Advertising by Neil Patel.